citp/privacy-policy-historical/c/cr/cry/cryptothrift.com.md

-> *The following text is extracted and transformed from the cryptothrift.com privacy policy that was archived on 2014-07-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140718143508id_/https%3A//cryptothrift.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cryptothrift.com privacy policy that was archived on 2015-09-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150926165657id_/https%3A//cryptothrift.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | cryptothrift | Buy and Sell Using Crypto Coins

-cryptothrift owns and operates this website.
-We are committed to the privacy and security of our visitors’ information.
+CryptoThrift owns and operates this website.
+We are committed to the privacy and security of our visitors' information.
 The following is a statement of our privacy practices:

 ## Information Collected

-  * Your personal information is not required to visit [**cryptothrift.com**](http://cryptothrift.com/)
+  * Your personal information is not required to visit https://cryptothrift.com
-  * Any personal information collected is knowingly provided by you and only when requested/required during account registration for interactive participation on [cryptothrift.com](http://cryptothrift.com/) and during the ordering process
+  * Any personal information collected is knowingly provided by you and only when requested/required during account registration for interactive participation on https://cryptothrift.com and during the ordering process